Empowering Healthy Aging through Science and Community Engagement

 Focus areas

-Africa-FINGERS unites research and community engagement to prevent dementia through practical, multi-faceted
+Africa FINGERS unites research and community engagement to prevent dementia through practical, multi-faceted strategies.

 Conduct trials to adapt proven dementia prevention strategies for African populations